berylcczhang/TEST/README.md

 ### What is SLUG ###

 SLUG is the Stochastically Lighting Up Galaxies Code.
 SLUG is a stellar population synthesis code, and in many respects is similar to other commonly-used SPS codes such as [starburst99](http://www.stsci.edu/science/starburst99/docs/default.htm) and [FSPS](https://code.google.com/p/fsps/).
-Given an input star formation history, stellar initial mass function, and a set of evolutionary tracks and stellar atmospheres, all of these codes can predict the spectra and photometric properties of a stellar population.
-The main difference between SLUG and conventional SPS codes is that, instead of the usual approach of assuming that all stellar masses and ages are fully populated, SLUG is capable of stochastically sampling from the stellar initial mass function and age distribution, and thereby predicting not just the mean spectrum and photometry, but also the full distribution of spectra and photometry that results from stochastic sampling.
+Given an input star formation history, stellar initial mass function, and a set of evolutionary tracks and stellar atmospheres, all of these codes can predict the spectra and photometric properties of a stellar population, and some can also predict chemical yields.
+The main difference between SLUG and conventional SPS codes is that, instead of the usual approach of assuming that all stellar masses and ages are fully populated, SLUG is capable of stochastically sampling from the stellar initial mass function and age distribution, and thereby predicting not just the mean spectrum, photometry, and yields, but also the full distribution of these quantities that results from stochastic sampling.
 This capability is critical in the regime of low star formation rates and total stellar masses, where finite sampling can lead to a distribution of properties that is extremely broad, and the mean values produced by other SPS codes are therefore of limited predictive power.

 ### Full documenation ###